Triptych

-Beyond its association with art, the term is sometimes used more generally to connote anything with three parts, particularly if integrated into a single unit.
+Beyond its usual meaning in the visual arts, the term is sometimes used as a title or descriptive term in other arts media such as music or the performing arts for works with three parts.

+Etymology

+The word triptych was formed in English by compounding the prefix tri- with the word diptych.
+Diptych is borrowed from the Latin diptycha, which itself is derived from the Late Greek δίπτυχα (díptycha) 'pair of writing tablets'. δίπτυχα is the neuter plural of δίπτυχος (díptychos) 'double-folded'.

 In art

 The triptych form appears in early Christian art, and was a popular standard format for altar paintings from the Middle Ages onwards.
 Its geographical range was from the eastern Byzantine churches to the Celtic churches in the west.
 During the Byzantine period, triptychs were often used for private devotional use, along with other relics such as icons.
 Renaissance painters such as Hans Memling and Hieronymus Bosch used the form.
 Sculptors also used it.
 Triptych forms also allow ease of transport.

 From the Gothic period onward, both in Europe and elsewhere, altarpieces in churches and cathedrals were often in triptych form.
 One such cathedral with an altarpiece triptych is Llandaff Cathedral.
 The Cathedral of Our Lady in Antwerp, Belgium, contains two examples by Rubens, and Notre Dame de Paris is another example of the use of triptych in architecture.
 The form is echoed by the structure of many ecclesiastical stained glass windows.

 The triptych form's transportability was exploited during World War Two when a private citizens' committee in the United States commissioned painters and sculptors to create portable three-panel hinged altarpieces for use by Christian and Jewish U.S. troops for religious services.
 By the end of the war, 70 artists had created 460 triptychs.
 Among the most prolific were Violet Oakley, Nina Barr Wheeler, and Hildreth Meiere.

 The triptych format has been used in non-Christian faiths, including, Judaism, Islam, and Buddhism.
 For example: the triptych Hilje-j-Sherif displayed at the National Museum of Oriental Art, Rome, Italy, and a page of the Qur'an at the Museum of Turkish and Islamic Arts in Istanbul, Turkey, exemplify Ottoman religious art adapting the motif.
 Likewise, Tibetan Buddhists have used it in traditional altars.

 Although strongly identified as a religious altarpiece form, triptychs outside that context have been created, some of the best-known examples being works by Max Beckmann and Francis Bacon.
 When Bacon's 1969 triptych, Three Studies of Lucian Freud, was sold in 2013 for $142.4 million, it was the highest price ever paid for an artwork at auction at that time.
 That record was broken in May 2015 by $179.4 million for Pablo Picasso's 1955 painting Les Femmes d’Alger.